Useful Links

 • Liaising with potential next providers of education to ensure a people and their parents are informed about options and a smooth transition is planned

-• Working with the Head and school governors to ensure that the School meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+• Working with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements

-• Ensuring that the School keeps the records of all pupils with AN/SEN up to date
+• Ensuring that the school keeps the records of all students with AN/SEND up to date

 • Advising class teachers on provision necessary to meet pupils’ needs effectively